 1. Identify procedures used to review and maintain code, data, and documentation.

-2. Describe the rules underlying the model and code revision identification systems.
+2. Describe the rules underlying the hurricane model and code revision identification systems.

 Audit

 1. All policies and procedures used to review and maintain the code, data, and documentation will be reviewed.
 For each component in the system decomposition, the installation date under configuration control, the current version identification, and the date of the most recent change(s) will be reviewed.